Pinterest Pixel

 John Michaloudis

-Adding 36 months from today in Microsoft Excel is a straightforward process that involves the use of the EDATE function, a powerful tool for date arithmetic in financial models and time-sensitive calculations.
+Adding 36 months from today in Microsoft Excel is a straightforward method that uses the EDATE function.
+It is a useful tool for date arithmetic in financial models and time-sensitive calculations.
+In this article, you will learn how to craft a dynamic function to add 36 months from the current date in Excel.

 Key Takeaways

-Microsoft Excel is not just a tool for crunching numbers and storing data; it provides a robust platform for managing and analyzing time-based information.
-Effective date calculations enable businesses, researchers, and individuals to track progress, forecast trends, and manage schedules.
-Whether you’re calculating loan payment due dates, projecting future sales, or simply planning an event, date functions in Excel give you the power to navigate time with precision.
+Microsoft Excel is not just a tool for crunching numbers and storing data.
+It can also be used for time based calculations.
+Whether you’re calculating loan payment due dates, projecting future sales, or simply planning an event, date functions in Excel give you the power to add time with precision.

 Excel’s DATE function is fundamental for anyone looking to perform date calculations.
-This function lets you craft a date by defining three separate components: the year, the month, and the day.
-Each of these is inputted as an argument in the function.
+This function lets you create a date by defining three separate components: the year, the month, and the day.
+Each of these is input as an argument in the function.
 For instance, the formula =DATE(2022, 12, 31) will return the date of December 31st, 2022.
-Here’s what you need to know about the DATE function’s structure:

 36 months from now

-• YEAR: A four-digit number representing the year.
+• YEAR: A four-digit number showing the year.

-• MONTH: A numeric value between 1 (January) and 12 (December) symbolizing the month.
+• MONTH: A value between 1 and 12 that shows the month.

-• DAY: A numeric value, contingent on the month’s number of days, representing the day of the month.
+• DAY: A value that shows the day of the month.

 =EDATE(start_date, months)